 When used with hard water, washing machine heating coils can deteriorate more quickly, necessitating an early replacement.
 The appliance will start to malfunction when the hard water minerals accumulate on the pump and other working parts.

-Due to hard water minerals and detergent accumulating in the fibers, clothes washed in hard water may fade more quickly, look dull and dingy, or even feel rougher or stiff.
+Due to hard water minerals and detergent accumulating in the fibres, clothes washed in hard water may fade more quickly, look dull and dingy, or even feel rougher or stiff.
 Plus, you will use more detergent or fabric softener when washing in hard water.

 When a home has hard water, a water heater’s heating elements may deteriorate considerably and more quickly than predicted, necessitating an earlier replacement.
 I experienced this directly, so I can attest to its occurrence.